 Pests and Problems

 In the event of an unhealthy plant, the first thing to examine is your watering habits.
 The most common problem is root rot due to overwatering.
-If the soil is too wet, don’t hope it will safely dry out so long as you don’t water it for a while.
-Replace the soil immediately, and remove any damaged roots with sharp sterile scissors or a knife.
+If the soil is too wet, do not hope it will safely dry out so long as you do not water it for a while.
+Replace the soil immediately, and remove any damaged roots with sharp, sterile scissors or a knife.

 One of the most common pests to houseplants is the mealybug, and your Rosularia may fall prey to this pest.
-However, due to the tightly packed leaves, more often than not the mealybugs will attack the roots.
-This makes them far less visible than mealybugs which attack leaf-stem junctions.
-The symptoms of a root mealybug infestation is slowed or stopped growth (though in summer this is a normal sign of dormancy).
+However, the mealybugs will attack the roots more often than not due to the tightly-packed leaves.
+This makes them far less visible than mealybugs, which attack leaf-stem junctions.
+A root mealybug infestation symptoms are slowed or stopped growth (though in summer, this is a normal sign of dormancy).
 If this occurs without apparent cause, remove the plant from the pot and examine the roots.
 A white cottony substance on the roots and in the soil is a sure sign of mealybug infestation.
 Remove all soil and wash the roots gently.
-Remove any roots which appear damaged with a sharp sterile knife or scissors.
-Let them dry very throroughly before replanting.
+Remove any damaged roots with a sharp, sterile knife or scissors.
+Let them dry very thoroughly before replanting.

-Whether grown outdoors or in, these plants are good to forget about.
-Too much attention by nervous gardeners will kill the plant.
-When grown outdoors in a wet environment, make sure that the soil is sandy and well-draining.
-If you aren’t careful, your plant will turn to rotten mush.
+Whether grown outdoors or indoors, these plants are good to forget about.
+Too much attention will kill the plant.
+When grown outdoors in a wet environment, ensure the soil is sandy and well-draining.
+If you are not careful, your plant will turn into rotten mush.
 Mix native soil with sand, if necessary.
-When grown indoors, a standard commercial cactus and succulent soil mixture works well.
+When grown indoors, a standard commercial succulent soil mixture works well.

 - Back to genus Rosularia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus